smaht-dac/pipelines-docs/docs/pipelines/bqsr_illumina.md

 ## Implementation with Sentieon

 The implementation uses Sentieon QualCal algorithm to construct models of covariation based on the input data and a set of known variants.
 This process produces the recalibration table necessary for BQSR.
 The recalibration is then applied to the BAM file using the Sentieon ReadWriter command.
-Currently, the pipeline is using Sentieon version 202308.01, corresponding to GATK versions 3.7, 3.8, 4.0, and 4.1.
+The pipeline is using Sentieon version 202308.01, corresponding to GATK versions 3.7, 3.8, 4.0, and 4.1.
 The algorithms are equivalent to BaseRecalibrator and ApplyBQSR algorithms in GATK.

 ##### Model quality scores (GATK equivalent)